Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Nilpotent (anti-)BRST Symmetries: Use of the Chiral and Anti-chiral Superfields and their Super-expansions

-where the superscript ($ab$) on the superfields denotes the expansion on the superfields after the application of the anti-BRST invariant restrictions [cf. (29), (30)] on the (super)fields of our present theory defined on the (4, 1)-dimensional chiral super-submanifold.
+where the superscript ($ab$), on the chiral superfields, denotes the expansion on the superfields after the application of the anti-BRST invariant restrictions [cf. (30)] on the (super)fields of our present theory.